 Both 9% and 4% developments are subject to the same federal income limits and set-aside rules.
 Click here for an explanation of the set-asides.
 However, proposed 9% projects may find it necessary to provide more units that target lower income brackets in order to win competitive LIHTC awards from state agencies.

 Affordable housing becomes easier to understand once you have learned its lexicon.
 For a guide to common industry terminology, click here for our Affordable Housing – LIHTC glossary.

 For information about Section 42 rent and income restrictions, click here for an introduction.
 To learn more about the specifics of calculating maximum LIHTC rents, click here for a more detailed explanation, including several examples.

-The actual tax credit rate varies based upon the Applicable Federal Rate (AFR).
-The 9% tax credit is currently fixed at a rate of 9%; however, the 4% tax credit rate is adjusted each month.
+Previously, the actual tax credit rate varied based upon the Applicable Federal Rate (AFR).
+The 9% tax credit has been fixed at a rate of 9% since 2008.
+As of December 2020, the 4% tax credit rate is also fixed.
 Click here for more information about the Applicable Federal Rate.

 9% projects are subject to “carryover allocation” requirements.
 For an explanation, please click here.
 Projects developed with 4% bonds are not subject to carryover allocation requirements.